bripkens/pi-setup/README.md

  - Execute the `./run` script.

 ## TODO
- - [ ] automatic expanding of the root filesystem
+ - [ ] automatic expanding of the root filesystem + reboot
  - [ ] automatic configuration of the WIFI
+ - [ ] configure static IP
+ - [ ] IP table configuration
+ - [ ] change of default password?
+ - [ ] Is there a way to set linux to only accept passwordless ssh for security?